darilrt/magik/README.md

 # Magik 🪄

-A templating library for Rust that allows creating compile-time safe templates with type-safe syntax and automatic HTML code generation.
+A templating library for Rust that allows creating compile-time safe templates with type-safe syntax and powerful features.

 ## Table of Contents